carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 For this episode, we will be working with the Harvard Forest Digital Terrain Model (DTM).
-This differs from the surface model data we've been working with so far in that the digital terrain model (DTM) includes the tops of trees, while the digital surface model (DSM) shows the ground level beneath the tree canopy.
+This differs from the surface model data we've been working with so far in that the digital terrain model (DTM) shows the ground level beneath the tree canopy, while the digital surface model (DSM) includes ground surface, vegetation, and man-made objects.

 Our goal is to get these data into the same projection with the `rioxarray.reproject_match()` function so that we can use both rasters to calculate tree canopy height, also called a Canopy Height Model (CHM).